Members

 I am currently studying the variations of past cosmic ray intensities and solar activities by measuring the 14C content in tree rings and 10Be concentrations in ice cores.
 I am aiming to understand the occurrence features of extreme solar proton events through the investigation of 14C data over the past several tens of thousands of years.
 I am also interested in annual dating of ancient samples by using rapid 14C variations.

-kazama@XX Personal Page
+kazama@ISEE Personal Page

 Associate Prof. Shingo KAZAMA